wenceorg/comp52315/site/content/exercises/exercise01.md

 simplifying this process.
 {{< /hint >}}

-{{< hint warning >}}
-On the `DU Student` wifi, it turns out many people cannot directly ssh to Hamilton. to solve that you can bounce through the mira timesharing service.
-First `ssh yourusername@mira.dur.ac.uk`, and then ssh from there into Hamilton.
-Alternately, some people have reported success using `TheCloud`.
-{{< /hint >}}

 ### Using the batch system

 Hamilton is typical of a supercomputing cluster, in that the login (or